BOXFoundation/whitepaper/whitepaper.md

 Therefore, we view Plasma as an upgraded Ethereum and it still needs time to achieve a production level and we cannot lay the foundation of ContentBox on it now.

 ### MimbleWimble
 MimbleWimble[^fn13] is a novel blockchain design proposed about a year and a half ago which can theoretically increase privacy, scalability and fungibility compared current main stream blockchains.
 The core idea here is that people can verify the state of the system without downloading all of the transaction data.
 Instead, the chain can compact the transaction history efficiently and rely on cryptographic primitives to achieve full public verifiability (which is very similar to our solution).
-The project has made great progress recently by launching a testnet[^fn15].
+The project has made great progresses recently by launching a testnet[^fn15] and integrating Bulletproofs[^fn16].

-However, the design of the project strips out the Bitcoin's scripting system, thus debilitating its power on enforcing contingent payments which is of great importance in the digital content industry.
+However, a full node of MimbleWimble still needs a lot space on disk which makes it unfriendly to mobile devices.
+And arguably, the design of striping out the Bitcoin's scripting system will make it hard to do soft-forking and debilitate its power on enforcing contingent payments which is of great importance in the digital content industry.
 Nevertheless, MimbleWimble is a promising solution towards scaling the bitcoin and we can borrow a lot from its design and implementation, for example, the structure of transactions, the cut-through used for packing block and its ASIC-resistant mining algorithm (Cuckoo Cycle) that encourages mining decentralization.

 ### Steem
 Steem is a blockchain for producing Smart Media Tokens which facilitate a decentralized blogging and social network: Steemit[^fn14].
 By design, Steem leverages DPoS consensus protocol to achieve a high throughput of transactions.
 In addition, it introduced several innovative built-in features, such as Reward Pool, ChainBase, and a stake-based voting and incentivization mechanism to support the operation of Steemit.

-Generally, Steem is a well-designed blockchain for a social media platform with great performance and rich built-in reward and incentivization features.
+Generally, Steem is a well-designed blockchain for a social media platform with great performance and rich built-in features.
 However, as an infrastructure, Steem is too application-specific.
 While supporting the operation of Steemit well, the reward and voting system also limit the use of Steem in applications other than social blogging.
-For example, a mobile video app might not need a voting action to determine a user's interest on a video clip; they can learn it by just observing the user's behavior like browse, view, pause, fast forward, etc. Actually, many startups are using users' behavioral data and advanced AI algorithms to rank and dispatch personalized contents.
+For example, a mobile video app might not need a voting action to determine a user's interest on a video clip; they can learn it by just observing the user's behavior like browse, view, pause, fast forward, etc. Actually, many startups are using users' behavioral data and advanced AI algorithms to curate and dispatch personalized contents.

 For us, we think the basic design of Steem is quite impressive but we will not build ContentBox on top of it.
 Instead, we prefer to use the blockchain as a micro kernel of the whole system and leave the reward or voting like components to the application level to improve flexibility.
 And we believe our design is a better way to lay the foundation for a broader digital content industry.